 - Braces Coverage

-All states must provide dental coverage to children under Medicaid and the Children’s Health Insurance Program (CHIP).
-States must pay for dental braces and orthodontics under Medicaid if they are deemed medically necessary.
-Again, each state gets to define for itself what medical necessity is.
-Some states define children as anyone younger than 18, but others cover individuals up to 21 years of age.
+Under federal guidelines, all states must provide dental coverage to children under Medicaid and the Children’s Health Insurance Program (CHIP).
+This means states must pay for children’s dental braces and orthodontics if the treatment is deemed medically necessary.

 Medicaid Health Plans